integrity-nexus-kai/Quantum_Integrity_Core/README.md

 This behavior is not generic to all modified gravity models, but follows specifically from the existence of a structurally constrained transition between horizon and non-horizon states.

+## Scaling Behavior Near Criticality

+Let ( \beta ) denote the effective curvature parameter and ( \beta_c ) the critical value separating horizon and non-horizon configurations.

+Near the critical point, TIG predicts a non-linear response of observable quantities of the form:

+[
+\Delta \mathcal{O} \sim |\beta - \beta_c|^\alpha
+]

+with a non-trivial exponent ( \alpha \neq 1 ), reflecting the structural transition in the horizon equation.

+This implies:

+* enhanced sensitivity of observables near ( \beta_c )
+* deviation from linear response expected in perturbative regimes
+* potential universality of scaling behavior across different compact object classes

+Determining the exponent ( \alpha ) is a key step toward quantitative verification of TIG.

 ## 📂 Repository-Struktur